StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/distinct_map_keys.md

 ## Description

-Remove duplicated keys in a map, as map keys must be unique in terms of semantics.
+Remove duplicate keys in a map, as map keys must be unique in terms of semantics.
 It keeps the last value for identical keys, called LAST WIN.
-It is used when querying map data from external tables, as StarRocks internal tables natively remove duplicated keys in maps.
+It is used when querying map data from external tables if there are duplicate keys in maps.
+StarRocks internal tables natively remove duplicate keys in maps.

 From v2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
 MAP is an unordered collection of key-value pairs, for example, `{"a":1, "b":2}`.